Cord blood: Adverse effects in transplantation

 Adverse effects are similar to hematopoietic stem cell transplantation, namely graft-versus-host disease if the cord blood is from a genetically different person, and the risk of severe infection while the immune system is reconstituted.
-To assure that the smallest amount of complications occur during transplantation, levels of engraftment must be present; specifically both neutrophils and platelets must be being produced.
+To assure that the least numbers of complications occur during transplantation, levels of engraftment must be present; specifically both neutrophils and platelets must be being produced.
 This process of neutrophil and platelet production after the transplant, however, takes much longer than that of stem cells.
-In many cases, the engraftment time depends on the cell dose, or the amount of stem cells obtained in the sample of blood.
-In Dr. Moise's article about umbilical cord blood, it was found that there is approximately 10% less stem cells in cord blood than there is in bone marrow.
-Therefore a sufficient amount of cord blood must be obtained in order to collect an adequate cell dose, however this amount varies from infant to infant and is irreplaceable.
+In many cases, the engraftment time depends on the cell dose, or the numbers of stem cells obtained in the sample of blood.
+In Dr. Moise's article about umbilical cord blood, it was found that there are approximately 10% fewer stem cells in cord blood than in bone marrow.
+Therefore, a sufficient amount of cord blood must be obtained in order to collect an adequate cell dose; however this amount varies from infant to infant and is irreplaceable.
 Given that this idea is quite new, there is still a lot of research that needs to be completed.
 For example, it is still unknown how long cord blood can safely be frozen without losing its beneficial effects.
 There is a lower incidence with cord blood compared with traditional HSCT, despite less stringent HLA match requirements.